CesiumGS/3d-tiles/extensions/3DTILES_extent/README.md

 ## Overview

-This extension allows the user to annotate the existence of a 2D region(s) (an extent) in a given `tileset.json` via a 2D array of latitude, longitude pairs.
+This extension allows the user to annotate the existence of a 2D region(s) (an extent) in a given `tileset JSON` via a 2D array of latitude, longitude pairs.
 This is useful for a variety of scenarios such as: Overlaying high resolution geometry ontop of low level geometry, insetting one tileset into another tileset, or clipping excess geometry inside of a provided tileset.

 ## Defining Extents

 An extent is a collection of latitude and longitude coordinate pairs.
 Extents are two dimensional in nature, but an optional third component can be specified for **each** extent coordinate to specify its height (in meters).
 The coordinate pairs should be provided in **counterclockwise** winding order.
 Multiple extents can be specified.
 Convex and concave extents are both supported.
 At least three coordinates must be provided for an extent to be valid.

-The extent region definitions can be directly embedded in the `tileset.json` or located in a separate file and referred to using a `uri` reference in the corresponding `tileset.json` file.
+The extent region definitions can be directly embedded in the `tileset JSON` or located in a separate file and referred to using a `uri` reference in the corresponding `tileset JSON` file.

 ### External extent definition

-`tileset.json`
+`tileset JSON`

 ```json
 {